Common waxing problems and how to overcome them [updated]

 “Apply generously, then either wipe with a clean paper strip or twist the hair between your fingers to loosen the wax.
 Repeat until all stickiness has disappeared.”

-If the wax is on a more delicate area, like the eyebrows, educator Abbie McCann recommends, after applying oil, “brushing through the eyebrow gently with a brow brush and repeating this until the wax has been removed".
+If the wax is on a more delicate area, like the eyebrows, waxing educator Abbie McCann recommends, after applying oil, “brushing through the eyebrow gently with a brow brush and repeating this until the wax has been removed".

 “If you still have a bit of excess wax that can’t be removed, then placing a little bit of talc onto the eyebrow will help remove the last bit.”